Skip to main content

 Your job is to create that proof in formats AI can read.

 Structured data is the secondary evidence.
-Your website needs schema markup that tells AI systems exactly what you do, where you operate, and what you're known for.
-LocalBusiness schema, Service schema, Review schema.
-This isn't optional anymore.
+Your website needs schema markup that gives crawlers a clean version of what you do, where you operate, and what you're known for.
+LocalBusiness schema, Service schema, FAQ schema, and sameAs links create that clarity.

 Third-party mentions are supporting evidence.
 Press coverage, directory listings, association memberships, awards.
 Every credible mention of your business adds to your entity profile.
 AI systems aggregate these signals to determine authority.